Estimated reading time: 8 minutes

 3. Confrontation with tact: When confronting the impostor, approach the situation calmly and assertively.
 Maintain a professional demeanor and avoid getting caught up in emotions or personal attacks.
 Present the evidence you have gathered and clearly articulate your concerns without accusing or blaming them outright.

-4. Stay vigilant: Impostors will try to retaliate or continue their deceptive ways, so stay observant and document any further suspicious activity.
+4. Stay vigilant: Impostors will try to retaliate or continue their deceptive ways.
+So stay observant and document any further suspicious activity.

 Frequently Asked Questions